minafkamel/Splash/README.md

 The assignment is to develop an image fetching application using the UnSplash API.
 This application should enable the users to add a random image to a list, that is persisted across sessions.

 #### Submission
-Once you arrive to a solution that you're comfortable with, please create a pull request to main in this repository.
+Once you arrive to a solution that you're comfortable with, please send the zip file with your project via email.

 #### API documentation
 The UnSplash API requires a key.
 It can be obtained through this [url](https://unsplash.com/documentation#creating-a-developer-account) by creating a developer account.